 Close-Up Shot Size • Subscribe on YouTube

-Close-ups are great camera shots for monologues too.
+A close-up shot is great for monologues, too.
+A well-timed insert shot can emphasize crucial details, such as a trembling hand or a meaningful object.
 They let the audience get close to your character to see their facial gestures in detail.

 EXTREME CLOSE-UP SHOT EXAMPLE